voxelbusters/ads-kit-website/docs/01-Introduction/01-overview.md

 ##### 🌐 Awesome Ad Networks

-We support AdMob, AdColony, AppLovin, Unity Ads, and Vungle – the dream team of ad networks.
+We support AdMob, AppLovin, Unity Ads, and Vungle – the dream team of ad networks.
 You pick what works for you!

 ##### 🎨 Ad Magic, Any Format